SameetAsadullah/Automate-It/README.md

 6) If you click on "Microphone Input" page then you can send a voice command using microphone
 7) If you click on "Set Channels" page then you can set channels numbers according to your television

 Note: You will need a professional to set up all the hardware connections.
-However, you can run the backend server names "server" in "Hardware Codes" Folder.
+However, you can run the backend server named as "server" in "Hardware Codes" Folder.
 The command that you will need to run is simply "python3 server.py".